 Understand your organization.
-The use of such terms as vision, values, mission, and core competencies varies depending on the organization, and you may not use one or more of these terms.
+The use of such terms as vision, values, culture, mission, and core competencies varies depending on the organization, and you may not use one or more of these terms.
 Nevertheless, you should have a clear understanding of the essence of your organization, why it exists, and where your senior leaders want to take it in the future.
 This clarity enables you to make and implement strategic decisions affecting your organization’s future.

 Understand your core competencies.
 A clear identification and thorough understanding of your organization’s core competencies are central to success now and in the future and to competitive performance.
 Executing your core competencies well is frequently a marketplace differentiator.
 Keeping your core competencies current with your strategic directions can provide a strategic advantage, and protecting intellectual property contained in your core competencies can support your organization’s future success.

 Understand your regulatory environment.
 The regulatory environment in which you operate places requirements on your organization and affects how you run it.
 Understanding this environment is key to making effective operational and strategic decisions.
-Furthermore, it allows you to identify whether you are merely complying with the minimum requirements of applicable laws, regulations, and standards of practice or exceeding them, a hallmark of leading organizations and a potential source of competitive advantage.
+Furthermore, it allows you to identify whether you are merely complying with the minimum requirements of applicable laws, regulations, and standards of practice or exceeding them, a hallmark of leading health care organizations and a potential source of competitive advantage.

 Identify governance roles and relationships.
-Role-model organizations—whether they are publicly or privately held, or are for-profit or nonprofit—have well‐defined governance systems with clear reporting relationships.
+Role-model health care organizations—whether they are publicly or privately held, or are for-profit or nonprofit—have well‐defined governance systems with clear reporting relationships.
 It is important to clearly identify which functions are performed by your senior leaders and, as applicable, by your governance board and parent organization.
 Board independence and accountability are frequently key considerations in the governance structure.

 P.2 Organizational Situation

-This item asks about the competitive and collaborative environment in which your organization operates, including your key strategic challenges and advantages.
+This item asks about the competitive environment in which your organization operates, including your key strategic challenges and advantages.
 It also asks how you approach performance improvement and learning.
 The aim is to help you understand your key organizational challenges and your system for establishing and preserving your competitive advantage.